ndelnano/Spotify-Listening-History-Logger/README.md

   - Poll spotify's [get-recently-played endpoint](https://developer.spotify.com/documentation/web-api/reference/player/get-recently-played/) and save new track plays to MySQL.
 I poll this API endpoint as a cron to preserve my listening history.
   - Save various track data not included in the get-recently-played endpoint by calling the [get-several-tracks endpoint](https://developer.spotify.com/documentation/web-api/reference/tracks/get-several-tracks/) Currently, this is in development for adding the `release_date` attribute to each track.
 - HTTP API for supporting queries from playlist-parser
   - `/process_filter` -- Transform a `Playlist` (list of filters) into an SQL query, execute it, and return a list of spotify `track_id`'s.
-For what is possible, see recently-played-playlits-parser.
+For what is possible, see recently-played-playlists-parser.
   - `/make_playlist` -- Create a playlist, given a list of spotify `track_id`'s.

 You should not care to interact with the API yourself -- you should use the recently-played-playlists-parser.